gnicol/GitSwarm/perforce_swarm/doc-ee/integration/oauth_provider.md

 ![applications](oauth_provider/user_wide_applications.png)

-After this, you see the application form, where "Name" is an arbitrary name, "Redirect URI" is the URL in your app where users are sent after authorization on GitLab.com.
+After this, you see the application form where "Name" is an arbitrary name, and "Redirect URI" is the URL in your app where users are sent after authorization on GitLab.com.

 ![application_form](oauth_provider/application_form.png)